yidandanzhu/language-identifier/README.md

 A list of the sets of hyperparameters that you tried on the dev data: [50,0.1],[50,0.05],[100,0.05],[120,0.05],[120,0.1]

-####	The program should be run using a command like this:
+####	To Run the program:

-python languageIdentification.py languageIdentification.data/train
+python languageIdentification.py languageIdentification.data/train languageIdentification.data/dev languageIdentification.data/test
-languageIdentification.data/dev languageIdentification.data/test